Tips For Selling Your Home in 2025 — Advice from Experts

 You can also re-mulch your flower beds or gardens to make everything look fresh.
 Plant seasonal flowers and greenery that will give a pop of color to your home without adding too much maintenance for new buyers.

-Feature or create a useable outdoor space
+Feature or create a usable outdoor space

 If you have a patio or a deck, make sure it’s clean and staged with the proper outdoor furniture.
 If you don’t have a patio or deck, you can put the furniture right in your yard and even put up a pergola if you don’t want to commit to building an outdoor feature.